konstantinosg5/6sem/DataBases/README.md

 - 📝 Recipes
 - 🎭 Judges
 - 📊 Scores and rankings
 - 🔄 Competition rounds and eliminations
+- and many more

 ## 🚀 Getting Started